-Laurie will be a voice for the LGBTQ community in the Maine State House
+Laurie will continue to be a voice for the LGBTQ community in the Maine State House!

 Laurie Osher is a Town Councilor and business owner.